Trump tells Biden to ‘get the hell out of here’ at lie-filled rally

 Trump tells Biden to ‘get the hell out of here’ as he takes victory lap at lie-filled rally

-The former president says he ‘doesn’t believe’ Biden can be replaced because he ‘polls better than those people’
+Trump says he doesn’t believe Biden can be replaced because he ‘polls better than those people’

-Donald Trump took a victory lap at a campaign rally in Virginia one day after bulldozing Joe Biden and millions of viewers with lies and inflated claims at their first 2024 presidential debate.
+Donald Trump took a victory lap at a campaign rally in Virginia one day after bulldozing Joe Biden and millions of viewers with lies and inflated claims at the first 2024 presidential debate.

 The former president said the upcoming election isn’t about whether the clearly struggling Biden can “survive a 90-minute debate” but whether America can survive another four years under his presidency, suggesting that the country might not “survive another five months.”